moltin/js-sdk/README.md

 The Node.js SDK allows you to build complete server-side applications, with complete access to the Moltin APIs.

 ### Installation
-To install the Node.js SDK you can use `npm` to manage the dependancy.
+To install the Node.js SDK you can use `npm` to manage the dependency.
 Open terminal and navigate to your project directory and run:

 ``` bash
 npm install moltin@1.0.0